 When Pre-Appointment Fails

 After six months, a staff member gets the daunting task of running down these missing patients in order to schedule their next appointment.
 While necessary, most office managers have little love for this task, as it offers little reward for a lot of effort.
-Before a patient call can even be made, research must be completed to determine is an existing balance is due, what type of appointment does the patient’s insurance allow, does the patient need x-rays, when was the last hygiene appointment and how long should this next appointment last?
-Then the staff members need to call all phones numbers listed on file and leave a message at each one.
+Before a patient call can even be made, research must be completed to determine if an existing balance is due, what type of appointment the patient’s insurance allows, does the patient needs x-rays, when was the last hygiene appointment and how long should this next appointment last?
+Then the staff members need to call all phone numbers listed on file and leave a message at each one.

 Recall and patient retention rates rank as some of the most vital systems a practice can integrate into its operation.
 The key to running a successful recall program is to make the running of the program a routine task.
 It’s incredibly easy for patients to fall through scheduling cracks and for the resulting revenue of those patient visits to be lost.
 While most patients don’t bother to keep up with when to schedule their next continuing care appointment, almost all treatment results from recall appointments.
 This is why it’s crucial to ensure a solid recall system is in place.